Foster with Dogwood Doberman Rescue

 What if it doesn’t work out?

-How do I know this Doberman will be safe?
+How do I know my dogs will be safe?

 What if I need training help?